Cranial Technologies

 Since the head is very soft at a young age and grows rapidly, an uneven head shape can be common.
 Generally, for younger babies experts will recommend that parents use these techniques to help alleviate pressure to the head:

 • Tummy time is when the baby is placed on their stomach while awake, and supervised by a parent or guardian.
 This helps them develop core motor skills and the strength necessary to roll over, crawl, sit, and eventually stand.
-More importantly for flat spots, it helps strengthen the neck muscles, allowing them to reposition their heads on their own.
+More importantly for flat spots , it decreases pressures being applied to the back of the head and strengthens neck muscles for improved head control.

 • Holding your baby is another way to help reduce pressure to the head at a young age.
 It also allows your baby to spend less time in restrictive devices.